saltstack-formulas/chromium-formula/docs/README.rst

 ``chromium.package``
 ^^^^^^^^^^^^^^^^^^^

-This state will install Chromium package on GNU/Linux (native or snap) and MacOS (homebrew).
+This state will install Chromium package on GNU/Linux and MacOS (homebrew).

 ``chromium.clean``
 ^^^^^^^^^^^^^^^^^